chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 **Note**: In this how-to post, we are deploying a Django app, ``dpaste`` from code straight off of github ``https://github.com/bartTC/dpaste``.
 In general you shouldn't do this, as you should validate the software that you are installing does what you want it to do.
 For the purpose of understanding the concepts in this post, it works.

 dpaste is a Django based pastebin.
-Based off [installation instructions](http://dpaste.readthedocs.org/en/latest/installation.html), we know that we need to do the following things to get dpaste running:
+From the [installation instructions](http://dpaste.readthedocs.org/en/latest/installation.html), we know that we need to do the following things to get dpaste running:

 * Get the application code locally.
 * Create a virtualenv.